biancaliebhaber/biancaliebhaber.github.io/aboutme.md

 Since I founded the club in 2020, membership continues to climb as I introduce new meetup ideas, community-forward events and merchandise!
 All proceeds go to our Seattle non-profit of choice, Young Women Empowered (Y-WE).
 📷 [Instagram](https://www.instagram.com/ironbetties/)
 💛 [Young Women Empowered](https://youngwomenempowered.org/)
-Beyond that, I love riding my bike around the city, jumping into alpine lakes as well as discovering new artists live.

 💬 **Let's Connect**
 I am always open to networking opportunities or industry chats.
 Feel free to connect with me if you are passionate about data (especially in the music industry!) or if you have exciting job opportunities.